tessawiedmann/edu-interview/README.md

 This repo includes everything you should need to get started
 1. Make sure you have [Node.js v14.17.0 or higher installed](https://nodejs.org/en/download/)
 2. Clone the repo
-3. Run `Yarn install` to install the necessary packages
+3. Run `yarn install` to install the necessary packages
-4. Run `Yarn dev` to run the project locally
+4. Run `yarn dev` to run the project locally

 ## Logistics
 - Please spend no more than 2 hours on this challenge.
 Feel free to document anything you didn't get time to implement.

 - You are encouraged to use the open source components from Fluent UI.
 You can find the [documentation here](https://developer.microsoft.com/en-us/fluentui#/controls/web).
 Feel free to change, edit, or add anything in the repo, including using other open source resources.

-- At least 12 hours before your scheduled interview, please send the hiring manager a link to your repo with your changes.
-A public repo link is preferred if possible.
+- At least 12 hours before your scheduled interview, please send the hiring manager a public link to your repo with your changes.

 - During at least one of your interviews, we will walk through your implementation together.
 Good luck!